gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.GameExt.md

 ## GameExt.ShowMessage(this Game, string, float, string) Method

-(Cross-Game compatible) Uses custom message popup to show a message in game.
+Uses custom message popup to show a message in game.
 Currently only works in active game sessions and not on Main Menu

 ```csharp
 public static void ShowMessage(this Assets.Scripts.Unity.Game game, string message, float displayTime, string title);